mk-fg/pretty-yaml/README.rst

 * Use shorter and simplier yes/no for booleans.

-* Dicts, sets, OrderedDicts, defaultdicts, namedtuples, etc are representable and key-sorted by default, for more diff-friendly output.
+* Dicts, sets, OrderedDicts, defaultdicts, namedtuples, enums, etc are representable, with mappings key-sorted by default for more diff-friendly output.

 * List items get indented, as they should be.